We don't just talk cars ... we teach how to buy them.

 Honda S2000: The S2000 is all "sports car" to be sure.
 Actually, having driven several of them, I find them closer to a "race car".
 This 6-speed is tremendously capable and is a lot of fun for serious driving enthusiasts.
 Discontinued after 2009, we'll just have to see if they become highly collectable over the years.
 I'm betting "yes".

-With its debut in 2000, the Honda S2000's 2.0-liter inline-4 managed to produce more horsepower per liter than any other naturally aspirated engine.
+With its debut in 2000, and made through 2009, the Honda S2000's 2.0-liter inline-4 managed to produce more horsepower per liter than any other naturally aspirated engine.
 Used S2000 shoppers should note that in 2002, the short-throw shifter was smoothed out, the stereo system was upgraded and a glass rear window with a defogger was added.
 2002 also saw some minor trim additions, including chrome taillight rings, a new shift knob and some interior silver trim accents.
 Also introduced in 2002 was the optional aluminum hardtop.

 Also of note, for the 2009 model year, the S2000's last, two models were produced: the standard model and the racetrack-performance-oriented CR (Club Racer).
 Under the hood of both was an athletic 2.2-liter inline-4 with an 8,200-rpm redline paired with a short-throw 6-speed manual transmission.